Evangelicalism in the United States: Israel

 Evangelicals generally view the Middle East through a dispensationalist biblical framework and strongly support Israel.
-They believe that God gave the land of Israel to the Jews and that the U.S. will be blessed if it blesses Israel.
+Often perceived as the most vocal supporters of Christian Zionism in the West, they believe that God gave the land of Israel to the Jews and that the U.S. will be blessed if it blesses Israel.
 The establishment of the State of Israel was seen by many American Protestants as the fulfillment of biblical prophecy, reinforcing their commitment to Zionism as a religious duty.
 However, there are variations in views among Evangelicals, with some holding more rigid stances than others.
 Some have supported Israeli settlements in the occupied territories, and others disagree with certain peace initiatives that involve territorial compromises.